elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/function-object.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> There are times when a regular function expression does not meet our needs.
+  <div><strong>Interview Response:</strong> A named function expression provides a named reference to a function, enabling self-reference, better debugging, and improved readability in code.
+It also enables recursion and event handling without polluting the global scope.
 A named function expression gives us access to the components of a function even if the reference gets nullified on the primary variable.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />